OnurOnal7/crash_store/README.md

   * `stored_name` (a generated UUID used on disk)
   * `time` (upload timestamp)
   * `label` (optional tag associated with the dump)
+  * `archived` (boolean flag indicating if the dump has been moved to archival storage)

 ---